-Whats been happening behind the scenes.
+Life is too short.
+What’s been happening behind the scenes?
 Right now there are 3 major products I’m juggling up in the air, I feel like a one woman circus at the moment and on top of that, well, our lives are being put on hold.

-Last time I didn’t write when R deployed, but I feel compelled to write just a little bit about whats happening around here.
+Last time I didn’t write when R deployed, but I feel compelled to write just a little bit about what’s happening around here.
+Because, alas, life is too short.

 In Short: Life is definitely on Pause.